Skip to main content

 - Vanessa Molica, The Lash Professional

 When discussing business with a mentor, it is important to ask about their failures.
-Failure in one aspect or another will happen to every business owner, but there is a chance certain ones can be avoided by learning from the mistakes of your mentor.
-It is great to ask about the success and how they get to where they are, but to set yourself up for success, ask the hard questions and learn how to avoid certain mishaps.
+Failure in one aspect or another will happen to every business owner, but certain ones can be avoided by learning from your mentor's mistakes.
+It is great to ask about their successes and how they got to where they are, but to set yourself up for success, ask the hard questions and learn how to avoid certain mishaps.

 - Peter Babichenko, Sahara Case